odemolliens/bitrise-step-monitoring-apps-logs/README.md

 # Bitrise step - Mobile apps logs monitoring

 Check if applications contain any logs in the release app</br>
-If yes, this step will fail and generate a failure where you can see the count
+If yes, this step will fail and generate a failure where you can see the count and the location of logs

 !!
 This step check only the content of an Android app !!